DAI-Lab-HERALD/General-Framework/Framework/Models/README.md

 **self.num_timesteps_put** : int
   The number of output timesteps desired.
 It must be however noted, that depending on other framework settings, fewer or more timesteps can appear in the dataset.

+**self.num_samples_path_pred** : int
+  This gives the number of predictions the model must make to adequately simulate stochasticity.

 **self.model_file** : str
   This is the location at which the model should be saved.
 If one wants to save for example parts of the model separately, this should still happen in the